Old Havana was declared Heritage of the Humanity in 1981.

 To half of the street Obispo, to the right, opposite to the number 408, you have a market outdoors in that you will be able to buy recollections.

-A street down below, it forms a corner with Compostela, there is “The Dichosa”, one of my favorite sites to do stop and to take something while it is enjoyed good live music.
+A street down below, it forms a corner with Compostela, you will find la Dichosa (3), one of my favorite places to stop and have a drink while enjoying good live music..

 When the musicians do a stop to rest they spend the basket and offer his music for the one that wants to buy it.
 The place is small and the good environment.

-A street down below, it forms a corner with Havana, in the sidewalk of face you have the Lluvia de Oro, bigger and spacious, I surround other one where to do stop and to taste a good mojito, strained pineapple…
+A street down below, it forms a corner with Havana, in the sidewalk of face you have the Lluvia de Oro (4), bigger and spacious, I surround other one where to do stop and to taste a good mojito, strained pineapple…

-On the corner of Obispo with Mercaderes we can see the Hotel Ambos Mundos.
+On the corner of Obispo with Mercaderes we can see the Hotel Ambos Mundos (5).

 In the fifth floor, in the room 511, Ernest Hemingway resided the prize Nobel prize of literature between the year 1932 and 1939.
 Here he wrote works as ” For whom they double the bells “, ” The old man and the sea ” or “farewell to arm”